 Hannah Wallace writes about food justice, integrative medicine, and travel.
 She is a frequent contributor to Whole Living, Portland Monthly, and T: Travel, and her articles and book reviews have appeared in The New York Times, Salon.com, Vogue, Mother Jones, and the Los Angeles Times.

-Kristin Wartman is a nutrition educator and journalist focusing on the intersections of food, health, politics, and culture.
-Her work has appeared in The Atlantic, The Huffington Post, Civil Eats, and Grist, as well as in academic journals such as Critical Quarterly, Tikkun Magazine, and The New Labor Forum.
+Kristin Wartman is a journalist focusing on the intersections of food, health, politics, and culture.
+Her work has appeared in The New York Times, The Atlantic, Huffington Post, and Grist, as well as in academic journals such as Critical Quarterly, The Black Scholar, Tikkun Magazine, and The New Labor Forum.
+Kristin is also a Certified Nutrition Educator and works as a nutrition consultant with various doctors in New York City.

 Mark Winne has 40 years of community food system experience which includes the position of executive director of the Hartford Food System and co-founder of the Community Food Security Coalition.
 He's currently an independent consultant for Mark Winne Associates which provides training and development services for food policy councils and other community food organizations.
 He speaks, writes, and trains on a number of topics related to community food systems and is the author of two books "Food Rebels, Guerrilla Gardening, and Smart-Cookin' Mamas" and "Closing the Food Gap."
 Please go to www.markwinne.com for more information.